Mitch Daniels: Attempt to remove Howard Zinn from Indiana's K-12 schools

 In one of the emails, Daniels expressed contempt for Zinn upon his death:

 This terrible anti-American academic has finally passed away ...
 The obits and commentaries mentioned his book, 'A People's History of the United States,' is the 'textbook of choice in high schools and colleges around the country.'
 It is a truly execrable, anti-factual piece of disinformation that misstates American history on every page.
 Can someone assure me that it is not in use anywhere in Indiana?
 If it is, how do we get rid of it before more young people are force-fed a totally false version of our history?

 Three years later, in the wake of the revelations, 90 of Purdue's roughly 1,800 professors issued an open letter expressing their concern over Daniels's commitment to academic freedom.
 Daniels responded by saying that if Zinn were alive and a member of the Purdue faculty, he would defend his free speech rights and right to publish.
 In a letter responding to the professors, Daniels wrote, "In truth, my emails infringed on no one's academic freedom and proposed absolutely no censorship of any person or viewpoint."

 In a separate and unrelated round of emails composed in 2009, Indiana education officials shared concerns with Daniels about the lobbying resources and activities of the Indiana Urban Schools Association.
 Daniels asked that the administration "examine cutting them out, at least of the [funding] 'surge' we are planning for the next couple yrs."
 The executive director of IUSA is Charles Little, an Indiana University-Purdue University Indianapolis professor of education, who had criticized him.
 It wasn't immediately clear if the audit went through.
 Daniels said he had never heard of Charles Little.

-In response to the controversy, Daniels' office issued a statement that included several quotes that had also appeared in an article published in Reason magazine by journalist Michael Moynihan. as well as a quote from a Stanford University news release, leading to accusations of plagiarism.
+In response to the controversy, Daniels's office issued a statement that included several quotes that had also appeared in an article published in Reason magazine by journalist Michael Moynihan. as well as a quote from a Stanford University news release, leading to accusations of plagiarism.

 Daniels later revised his statement stating he "axed the words of a Stanford University professor who expressed irritation with being included in the original remarks" while also removing the quotes that appeared in the Reason article.